Comparison

 When an HSA Wins

-When an FSA Wins
+When an FSA Makes More Sense

 Can You Have Both?

-If you qualify for an HSA, choose it.
-The portability, rollover, and investment growth make it objectively more valuable over time.
-Use an FSA only when an HSA is not available to you, or pair a Limited Purpose FSA with your HSA for maximum benefit.
+If you qualify for an HSA, take it.
+The portability, unlimited rollover, and investment growth make it objectively more valuable for anyone with a time horizon longer than a few years.
+Use an FSA only when an HSA is not available to you - or pair an LPFSA with your HSA to maximize your total tax savings.
+And whichever account you use, track every receipt.
+Lost documentation means lost tax savings.

 Start tracking your HSA expenses